IvicaV/LeanTabs/README.md

 ### 🏷️ Smart Auto-Categorization
 Chaos is the enemy.
 LeanTabs **automatically detects the source** of every link (e.g., "YouTube", "GitHub", "Amazon") and applies a clean category tag.
 Want custom organization?
 You can rename any category tag manually to fit your project needs (e.g., change "Google Docs" to "Thesis Sources").

-### 🔍 Instant Search & Filtering
-Stop scrolling through endless history lists.
-LeanTabs turns your saved tabs into a searchable database.
-*   **Live Search:** Find any link by title or URL instantly.
-*   **Smart Filters:** Drill down by **Category** (e.g., "Show me only YouTube videos") or filter by **Origin Window** to find exactly what you need in seconds.

-### 🪟 Smart Restore
-Restores your tabs exactly how you left them – respecting your **original window structure**.
-If a session had tabs from two different windows, LeanTabs can reopen them in two new windows.

-### 🛡️ Multiple Safety Nets
-*   **Automatic Backups:** Every cleaning session is automatically backed up in the background, providing an extra layer of security against accidental deletion.
-*   **Whitelist:** Define specific domains (like Music players or Email) that should remain open during the cleaning process.
-*   **Export/Import:** Create manual backups or transfer your data to another device easily.

-### 🛡️ Privacy First
+### 🔒 The "Triple Safety" Net
+I engineered LeanTabs to make data loss impossible.
+1.  **Session Archives:** Every clean action creates a visible, editable list of links in your dashboard.
+2.  **Unified Auto-Backup:** A fail-safe background mechanism that creates a full backup file of *everything* you cleaned.
+Even if you delete a session by mistake, the global backup has you covered.
-Your data belongs to you.
+3.  **Privacy First:** Your data belongs to you.
 LeanTabs stores all your sessions and links **locally on your device** (`chrome.storage`).
-We do not track you, we have no analytics, and we do not upload your data to any cloud servers.
+I do not track you, have no analytics, and do not upload your data to any cloud servers.

-> *Note: The extension only connects to the internet when you manually add a link (to fetch the title) or to load website icons.*
+> *Note: The extension only connects to the internet when you manually add a link (to fetch the title) or to load website icons (favicons).*

 ---

-## 💡 Real-World Use Cases
+## 💡 7 Real-World Scenarios: Do you recognize yourself?

-Not sure how LeanTabs fits into your workflow?
-Here are 5 scenarios based on its actual features:

-### 1. The "Context Switcher" (Project Management) 🔀
+### 1. The "Panic" Screen Share (Privacy & Professionalism) 🎥
-You are working on "Project A" in one window/workspace but need to switch to "Project B" immediately.
-*   **The Problem:** You don't want to lose your 15 open tabs for Project A, but you need the RAM for Project B.
+You are in a meeting and need to share your screen immediately.
+But you have 40 tabs open—some work, some private (Amazon, Reddit), and it looks chaotic.
-*   **The LeanTabs Fix:** Set the scope to *"Current Window / Workspace"* and hit **Clean**.
+*   **The LeanTabs Move:** Select **Global Scope** and click **Clean**.
-*   **The Result:** Your current project is saved as a timestamped session (e.g., "Workspace 1 - 14:30").
-You can now work on Project B in a fresh browser.
-Later, simply click **Restore Session** to bring Project A back exactly where it was.
+*   **The Result:** In 1 second, your browser looks professional and clean.
+Only your 3 active work tabs remain.
+Your private tabs aren't lost—they are safely converted to links in the dashboard, ready to be reopened later.

-### 2. The "Performance Booster" (Gaming & Editing) ⚡
+### 2. The "Deep Work" Tunnel (Focus) 🧠
-You need maximum PC performance for a video call, a game, or video editing software, but your browser is eating 4GB of RAM.
-*   **The Problem:** Closing the browser means losing your setup.
-Keeping it open slows down your PC.
-*   **The LeanTabs Fix:** Click **Clean**.
-LeanTabs closes all tabs but intelligently keeps the **last 3 active tabs** open (customizable setting).
-*   **The Result:** Your memory is freed up instantly, but you are not completely kicked out of your browsing flow.
+You need to write a report or code a feature.
+You open a new window, but your other 3 windows (Email, Slack, News) are blinking and distracting you in the background.
+*   **The LeanTabs Move:** Hit **Global Clean**.
+*   **The Result:** *Ruthless Focus.* LeanTabs aggressively closes all background windows (removing the visual noise) but saves them as separate sessions.
+You can focus 100% on your task.
+When you're done, just restore the "Email Window" tile.

-### 3. The "Research Curator" (Active Collecting) 📝
+### 3. The "Project Juggler" (Agency/Freelancer) 🤹
-You are researching a topic (e.g., "New Laptop") and collecting links from various sources over several days.
-*   **The Problem:** Bookmarks are too permanent; keeping tabs open is too messy.
-*   **The LeanTabs Fix:** Create a session (or use an existing one) and use the **"Add Link"** input field.
-Paste raw URLs from YouTube or Amazon.
-*   **The Result:** LeanTabs automatically fetches the page titles for you and auto-tags the source.
-You get a clean, categorized list of resources that you can edit and restore all at once when you are ready to buy.
+You are switching between "Client A" (Workspace 1) and "Client B" (Workspace 2) multiple times a day.
+Keeping everything open eats 8GB of RAM.
+*   **The LeanTabs Move:** Before switching, run a clean.
+*   **The Result:** You essentially "freeze" Client A's entire workspace state into a session file.
+You open Client B on a fresh canvas.
+No lag, no confusion.
+Swapping clients creates zero friction—you pick up exactly where you left off.

-### 4. The "Device Migrator" (Work vs. Home) 💾
+### 4. The "Background Music" Survivor (The Shield Feature) 🛡️
-You finished your research at work and want to continue exactly where you left off on your home laptop.
-*   **The Problem:** Syncing tabs via browser accounts often syncs *everything* or nothing specific.
-*   **The LeanTabs Fix:** Go to Settings -> **Export All Data**.
-Save the JSON file to your cloud storage or USB stick.
-At home, click **Import Data**.
-*   **The Result:** Your exact session history and saved links appear on your home machine, ready to be restored.
+You want to clean up your mess, but you are listening to a podcast on YouTube or waiting for an important email in Outlook.
+You are afraid a "Cleaner" will kill the audio.
+*   **The LeanTabs Move:** Go to Saved Links once.
+Click the **Shield Icon 🛡️** next to YouTube and Outlook.
+Now hit **Global Clean**.
+*   **The Result:** 50 tabs vanish, RAM is freed, but your music keeps playing and your inbox stays open.
+The perfect balance between order and utility.

-### 5. The "Monday Morning" Setup (Weekend Peace) 🧘
+### 5. The "Friday Afternoon" Reset (Mental Health) 🧘
-It's Friday afternoon.
-You have 3 different windows open with unfinished tasks, but you want to shut down your computer for the weekend.
+It's Friday, 5 PM.
+You have 3 windows open with unfinished tasks.
+You want to shut down, but you're anxious you'll forget where you left off on Monday.
-*   **The Problem:** The anxiety of "Will I remember what I was doing?" makes you hesitate to close the browser.
-*   **The LeanTabs Fix:** Run a global Clean.
-Go to the dashboard and **rename** the session to "To Do Monday".
+*   **The LeanTabs Move:** Run a clean.
+Go to the dashboard and rename the newest session to *"To Do Monday"*.
-*   **The Result:** You close the browser with zero guilt.
-On Monday, you see one clear session labeled "To Do Monday".
-If you had "Restore Window Structure" enabled, it even re-opens the tabs in their original window arrangement.
+*   **The Result:** You leave work with "Inbox Zero" for your browser.
+On Monday, you don't face a chaotic mess; you see one clear button labeled "To Do Monday" that restores your entire environment instantly.

+### 6. The "Thesis Defender" (Knowledge Management) 🎓
+You are researching a complex topic.
+You have 30 tabs open (PDFs, Sources).
+You find a goldmine of info, but you need to restart your PC or switch tasks.
+*   **The LeanTabs Move:** Don't bookmark (bookmarks are where links go to die).
+Let LeanTabs save it.
+*   **The Result:** Your research is now a searchable database of links.
+You can search for keywords in the page titles later ("What was that PDF about Quantum Physics?").
+Restoring the session brings back the *exact* window arrangement, so you don't lose your mental map.

+### 7. The "FPS Hunter" (Gaming & Rendering) ⚡
+You want to launch a heavy game (Cyberpunk) or render a 4K video.
+Chrome is running in the background, consuming resources even when minimized.
+*   **The LeanTabs Move:** Don't just minimize Chrome. **Global Clean** it.
+*   **The Result:** LeanTabs keeps your browser open (so you don't lose your login sessions/cookies) but strips it down to the bare minimum (e.g., 1 blank tab).
+Your CPU and RAM are fully released for your game.
+When you're done gaming, one click restores your browsing life.

 ---